 What are the risk factors for Endometrial (Uterine) cancer?

-Factors that influence the risk of Endometrial (Uterine) Cancer include:
+Factors that can influence the risk of developing endometrial (uterine) cancer include:

-– Things that affect hormone levels, like taking estrogen after menopause, birth control pills, or tamoxifen; the number of menstrual cycles (over a lifetime), pregnancy, obesity, , certain ovarian tumors, and polycystic ovarian syndrome
+- Hormone-related factors: Factors that affect hormone levels, such as using estrogen after menopause, taking birth control pills, using tamoxifen (a medication commonly used to treat breast cancer), the number of menstrual cycles over a lifetime, pregnancy, certain ovarian tumors, polycystic ovarian syndrome (PCOS), and obesity.

-– Family history (having close relatives with endometrial or colorectal cancer)
+- Family history: Having close relatives with endometrial or colorectal cancer can increase the risk of developing endometrial cancer.

 We urge you to consult with us as soon as you suspect you have been subject to medical malpractice We don’t expect you to come to us knowing all the answers—that’s our job.
 We are continually educating ourselves and keeping up to date with the most current legal changes and news so that we may better serve your needs.
 Our malpractice attorneys have the experience, expertise and breadth of knowledge to pursue failure to diagnose cancer cases of merit.